JamesM9/RW-CC/docs/en/copterhack2022.md

 > **Note** To apply, you should have an account on [GitHub](https://github.com).

-Prepare your application and send it as a Draft Pull Request to [Clover repository](https://github.com/CopterExpress/clover)
+Prepare your application and send it as a Draft Pull Request to [droid repository](https://github.com/CopterExpress/droid)

-1. Fork the Clover repository:
+1. Fork the droid repository:

     <img src="../assets/github_application/github-fork.png" alt="GitHub Fork">